CHAPTER 34B

 (b) Whenever the tax administrator determines that a service user has deliberately withheld the amount of the tax owed by him or her from the amounts remitted to a person required to collect the tax, or that a service user has refused to pay the amount of tax to such person, or whenever the tax administrator deems it in the best interest of the city, the tax administrator may relieve such person of the obligation to collect taxes due under this chapter from certain named service users for specified billing periods.

-(d) The tax administrator shall notify the service user that he or she has assumed responsibility to collect the taxes due for the stated periods and demand payment of such taxes.
+(c) If the tax administrator relieves a person required to collect the tax of this obligation under subsection (b) of this section, the tax administrator shall notify the service user that he or she has assumed responsibility to collect the taxes due for the stated periods and demand payment of such taxes.
 The notice shall be served on the service user by handing it to him or her personally or by deposit of the notice in the United States mail, postage prepaid thereon, addressed to the service user at the address to which billing was made by the person required to collect the tax; or, should the service user have changed address, to the last known address.
-If a service user fails to remit the tax to the tax administrator within fifteen days from the date of service of the notice, which shall be the date of the mailing if service is not accomplished in person, a penalty of twenty-five percent of the amount of the tax set forth in the notice shall be imposed, but not less than five dollars.
+If a service user fails to remit the tax to the tax administrator within 15 days from the date of service of the notice, which shall be the date of the mailing if service is not accomplished in person, a penalty of 25 percent of the amount of the tax set forth in the notice shall be imposed, but not less than $5.00.
 The penalty shall become part of the tax required to be paid.
 (Ord.
 No. 2007, § 1; Ord.
 No. 2020, § 4; Ord.
 No. 2044, § 1; Ord.
-No. 2156, § 1, 2007.)
+No. 2156, § 1, 2007; Ord.
+No. 2396, § 1, 2020.)

 34B.14 Records.